Queens Club Gardens – A much-loved oasis

-He created an estate of 33 blocks of mansion flats set around central communal gardens and tennis courts, and inspired by the new Queen’s Sports Club which had opened in the 1880s.
+He created an estate of 33 blocks of mansion apartments set around central communal gardens and tennis courts.
+Gibbs’ inspiration was the new Queen’s Sports Club which had opened in the 1880s.

 Advertisements for the new apartments described modern amenities such as ‘kitcheners’ (coal-fired ranges with ovens and back boilers to provide hot water), sculleries, coal bunkers, larders, ‘sumptuous decoration’, gas lighting, electric bells, Venetian blinds, and fireproof staircases.

 Fast forward more than 130 years, and the development is still as possible as ever.

 There are 548 apartments in the 33 blocks, and all are named alphabetically after famous historical characters.
 The letter X is conspicuously absent.